 Why You Need a NJ Theft Defense Attorney Now — Even Before Charges Are Filed

 Theft charges in New Jersey—other than shoplifting—are often handled differently than most criminal offenses.
 Police and prosecutors typically take their time, conducting detailed investigations before filing formal charges.
 Because of this, the first warning sign is rarely an arrest.
+Instead, you may experience:

 • An employer asking questions